Diogo46/SO-Project-1-/Trabalho1/README.md

 ./recycle_bin.sh empty --pattern=aa
 ./recycle_bin.sh empty --pattern=test

-After deleting a file (or multiple) from the recycle bin, you will be shown a list of deleted items per item and another information of how many items you deleted and size.
+After deleting a file (or multiple) from the recycle bin, you will be shown a list of deleted items and another information of how many items you deleted and size.

 The action is properly logged as follows: 2025-10-28 20:22:21 [EMPTY] Deleted 'as marias.txt' (ID: 1761681451_vuiawn).